Introduction to quantum groups: 8c. Truncated characters

 \item For $U_N^*$ we obtain a complexification of this variable. \end{enumerate} \end{proposition}

 \begin{proof} The idea is to use a projective version trick.
 Indeed, assuming that $G=(G_N)$ is easy, coming from a category of pairings $D$, we have:

-In our case, where $G_N=O_N^*,U_N^*$, we can therefore use Theorem 8.27 above at $t=1$, and we are led to the conclusions in the statement.
-See \cite{ez1}, \cite{ez2}, \cite{twe}. \end{proof}
+In our case, where $G_N=O_N^*,U_N^*$, we can therefore use Theorem 8.35 above at $t=1$, and we are led to the conclusions in the statement.
+See \cite{ez1}. \end{proof}

 The above result is of course something quite modest.
-We will be back to the quantum groups $O_N^*,U_N^*$ in section 16 below, with some better techniques for dealing with them.
-Next in our lineup, we have the bistochastic quantum groups.
-We have here:
+We will be back to the quantum groups $O_N^*,U_N^*$ in chapter 16 below, with some better techniques for dealing with them, and more specifically with explicit modelling results using $2\times2$ matrices, which virtually allow to prove anything that you want, probabilistically, about them.